folio-org/mod-settings/README.md

     GET /config/entries/{id}

 This fetch is protected by permissions.
-If the client does not have permission to read the setting with the scope, it will return a 404 failure.
+If the client does not have permission to read the setting with the scope or if the setting does not exist, mod-settings will return a 404 failure.
+It's a deliberate choice to not distinguish between these two cases.

 To get a list settings, use: